|

 Some of my personal favorite ones include:

-If you have any questions, doubts, or want to chat about veganism, you can always write me, and I will try to help with anything I can. 🙂
+If you have any questions, or doubts, or want to chat about veganism, you can always write me, and I will try to help with anything I can. 🙂

 Tips on how to become vegan *slowly*: